A more privacy-friendly blog

 Mail notifications were recently added and I have just enabled them here.
 As absolutely nobody ever used the Atom feeds, I have removed them.

-Another option would have been to not provide comments anymore.
-However, I have some great contributions as comments and I also think they can work as some kind of peer review for blog articles: they are a weak guarantee that the content is not wrong.
+Another option would have been to drop comments entirely.
+However, I have received great contributions as comments and I also think they serve as a form of peer review for blog articles: they are a weak guarantee that the content is not wrong.

 Search engine#

-A way to provide a search engine for a personal blog is to provide a form for a public search engine, like Google.
-That’s what I did.
-I also slapped some JavaScript on top of that to make it look like not Google.
+One way to add a search engine to a personal blog is to embed a form for a public search engine, like Google.
+That is what I did.
+I also slapped some JavaScript on top of it to make it look like not Google.

 The solution here is easy: switch to DuckDuckGo, which lets you customize a bit the search experience: